AmandaFernandes0701/Anime-Tracker-Database/README.md

         ```sql
         USE animes_db;
         ```
-4. Run the entire script (⚡ icon) to create the schema on your local machine.
+4. Run the entire script (⚡icon ) to create the schema on your local machine.

 #### Run Test Data & Analysis